 Biking is an easy and inexpensive way to get around the city.
-Bicycles can be taken onboard DC Metrorail, but please note that bikes should board at the front or rear of the metro car.
-Additionally, many Metro stations offer bicycle storage facilities, which typically include bike racks for free and lockers for rent.
-Storage facilities are available on a first-come, first-use basis.
-Many stores sell bicycles.
+While biking around NSA Hampton Roads is limited access, downtown Norfolk is ideal for biking.
+Bicycles can be taken onboard buses, but please note that bikes should board at the front or rear of the bus.
+Always ensure to lock your bike up with a sturdy bike lock on of the many bike racks located throughout the city.
+Many stores sell bicycles, but there also may be bikes available to rent within the city.
 Consult the internet or the ISMO staff if you need assistance.
 Be sure to exercise caution and obey the rules of the road when traveling by bike.